Writing your story by writing another story

 As you can see this is an amazing leap from that initial Dramatica report.
 Instead of a few stunted lines about Progress and Expectation and Theory, we now have a fully realized character--a Main Character we can easily fit into our story.

-Note how the progression of Signposts simply works.
+Note how the progression of Transits simply works.
 They fees like the development of a character who shifts their world-paradigm and by doing so, resolves her personal issues.
 Dramatica determined the order of signposts heeded to elicit that kind of ending.
 The Gists help us move away from Dramatica.
-Try writing a downer ending using that order of Signposts and you'll he hard pressed to do it.
+Try writing a downer ending using that order of Transits and you'll he hard pressed to do it.
 It won't feel natural.
 That's the power of Dramatica's story engine.

 We haven't finished yet.
 Next week, we will cover the steps required to finish off the exercise and develop our creativity beyond where we ever thought possible before.